My Training Background

-On the subject of decompression, there is only one cause of decompression sickness, and that is not doing enough decompression.
-Doing additional decompression beyond that required by the dive profile is cheap insurance against DCS, however I am not a fan of deep stops.
+On the subject of decompression, it is pretty simple.
+There is only one cause of decompression sickness, and that is not doing enough decompression.
+Doing additional decompression beyond that required by the dive profile is cheap insurance against DCS, however IMHO Deep Stops, or Pyle Stops, do not work .
 I believe they increase, as oppose to decrease, the inherent risks of DCS.
 It appears that the US Navy Experimental Diving Unit basically agrees with me in their paper on the use of deep stops, Redistribution of Decompression Stop Time From Shallow To Deep Stops Increases Incidence of Decompression Sickness in Air Decompression Dives.
 This is another paper which I think every diver should read.

 Training in 2015

 Although I do some traveling for work projects, my home is in South Florida, and I regularly dive out of Pompano Beach.
 I enjoy working with students, and I teach as much as scheduling allows.
 I offer a handful of Open Circuit Technical classes, which are the ones that I really enjoy teaching.
 The organized classes are 2 or 3 days duration, and we work hard to cover a lot of ground in a short period of time.
 I also train individuals and small groups who prefer working privately with me, usually wanting to prepare for specific destinations, like the Andrea Doria or Truk Lagoon.